Ivanmao/ivanmao.github.io/about.md

 permalink: /about/
 ---

-I'm a java programmer,work at tripb2b.com.
+I'm a java programmer,working in shanghai.
 But I always use javascript and python.